Analysis: .TIBX file infected by ransomware

 • Files can no longer be opened by Acronis True Image.

-• Attempting to open the file triggers an error message such as “corrupted or unreadable file”.
+• Attempting to open the file results in: “corrupted or unreadable file”.

 • The binary content is completely altered.